Isamu Oguni President and CEO

 (2) Corporate governance

 They recognize that their primary mission is to keep improving corporate value while winning the trust of shareholders, investors, customers, and society.
-To do so, they set the enhancement of corporate governance as one of the most important objectives for business administration, and aim to improve the transparency of business administration, maintain a management system for fair, swift decision making, and strengthen the overseeing of business administration.
+To do so, they set the enhancement of corporate governance as an important objective for business administration, and aim to improve the transparency of business administration, maintain a management system for fair, swift decision making, and strengthen the overseeing of business administration.

-For the purposes of fortifying the auditing and supervising functions and further enhancing corporate governance, they transformed the company from a company with auditors into a company with an audit and supervisory committee in 2016.
+For the purposes of fortifying the auditing and supervising functions and further enhancing corporate governance, they transformed the company from a company with a board of auditors into a company with an audit and supervisory committee in 2016.

 At present, they appoint four independent external directors (a person who has the experience of serving as an engineer of a leading electronics manufacturer in Japan, a person who has the experience of serving as an executive of a leading electronics manufacturer in Japan, two certified public accountants, and 1 lawyer), who account for over one-third of the 11 directors and auditors.
 Based on decision making through active discussions at meetings of the board of directors, they improve the quality of strategies and aim to improve corporate value further.